Initially published in 2021, this post has been edited for clarity.

 - Xanadu

-Growing up in the 70s, I fell for Olivia Newton-John.
-She looked like an angel and she had the voice of one, too.
-I had seen Grease in the theater and loved it, had worn out the grooves on the double album soundtrack.
+Growing up in the ’70s, I fell HARD for Olivia Newton-John.
+She looked like an angel, and she had the voice of one, too.
+I saw Grease in the theater and loved it, wore out the grooves on the double-album soundtrack (and broke my foot to it, too).
 So when Xanadu was released, I was 100% the target demographic.
-Xanadu is a terrible movie, and I love every moment of it.
+Xanadu is a terrible movie, and I adore every moment of it.
 The plot is preposterous: Newton-John plays Greek muse Kira, who is sent to earth to inspire down-on-his-luck artist Sonny (played by Michael Beck).
 Sonny, aided by big band leader Danny McGuire (Gene Kelly, in his final film role), decides to open a nightclub named Xanadu.
 Sonny and Kira naturally fall in love, which is complicated when one of the lovers is, you know, immortal.
-In the end, the plot is just an excuse to put together a series of gloriously over-the-top musical numbers, set to music from Electric Light Orchestra and Olivia herself (the vastly underrated The Tubes also appear).
-Fun fact: Robert Greenwald won the Worst Director award at the inaugural Golden Raspberry Awards.
+In the end, the plot is just an excuse to put together a series of gloriously over-the-top musical numbers, set to music from Electric Light Orchestra and Olivia herself (the vastly underrated The Tubes also make an appearance).
+Xanadu is the height of cheestastic cinema, and I couldn’t love it more.

 - America’s Next Top Model

 People often speak of reality television derisively, but like every genre, there is a vast difference in quality from show to show.
-Series like Survivor, Top Chef and Project Runway have won Emmys and other awards, and have ranked with the best of television over the past two decades.
+Series like Survivor, Top Chef, and Project Runway have won Emmys and other awards, and have ranked with the best of television over the past two decades.
 Then, there’s ANTM.
 Ostensibly a competition to find, well, America’s next top model, ANTM is really just an excuse to put a bunch of young women together and hope for some drama.
-The young women ALWAYS deliver.
-The truth is, I enjoy the show for the actual modeling, not the drama.
+The young women ALWAYS deliver (and if they don’t, host Tyra Banks will create some).
+The truth is, I enjoy the show for the actual modeling, not the gossip and backstabbing.
 I love the creativity of the photo shoots, like when the models each had to represent one of the seven deadly sins:

 Or when they portrayed different types of dolls: